TV5 (Philippine TV network): Controversies

-Lawsuit against GMA Network
+Lawsuit by GMA Network

 In December 2008, GMA Network, Citynet Television, and ZOE Broadcasting Network filed a lawsuit against ABC, MPB, and MPB Primedia, alleging that TV5's lease of airtime to Media Prima was an attempt to circumvent regulations on foreign ownership of broadcasting companies.
-In response, ABC's media relations head, Pat Marcelo-Magbanua, defended the network, stating that it was a Filipino company that "complied" with local regulations.
+In response, ABC's media relations head, Pat Marcelo-Magbanua, defended the network, stating that it was a Filipino company that complied with local regulations.

 Investment briefing with ABS-CBN deal

 In June 2022, ABS-CBN engaged in advanced talks with MediaQuest Holdings, TV5's parent company, to explore a potential partnership.
 This came after Advanced Media Broadcasting System, backed by the Villar Group, acquired ABS-CBN's former frequency and launched the All TV 2, which would eventually simulcast several programs produced by ABS-CBN nearly two years later.
-On August 10, 2022, ABS-CBN and MediaQuest Holdings signed a "convertible note agreement" for ABS-CBN's investment in TV5 Network, acquiring 34.99% of the company's common shares with an option to increase the stake to 49.92% within the next eight years.
+On August 10, 2022, ABS-CBN and MediaQuest Holdings signed a convertible note agreement for ABS-CBN's investment in TV5 Network, acquiring 34.99% of the company's common shares with an option to increase the stake to 49.92% within the next eight years.
 MediaQuest Holdings remained the controlling shareholder with 64.79% of TV5's common shares.
 Additionally, MediaQuest Holdings acquired a 38.88% minority stake in ABS-CBN's cable TV arm, Sky Cable Corporation, through Cignal TV, with an option to acquire an additional 61.12% of Sky Cable shares within the next eight years.
 The partnership agreement was terminated on September 1 of that year following concerns from politicians and government agencies.